scan¶

 Use when: You have a single structure and want to push specific distances to explore a plausible path (often before

-result.xyz(+ optional.pdb/.gjf), and optional concatenated trajectories when--dump True.Note:
+result.xyz(+ optional.pdb/.gjf), and concatenated scan trajectories (scan_trj.xyz/scan.pdb).--dumpcontrols per-step optimizer trajectory files only.Defaults:

-pdb2reaction scan performs a staged, bond-length–driven scan using the UMA calculator and harmonic restraints.
-At each step, the temporary targets are updated, restraint wells are applied, and the structure is relaxed with LBFGS (--opt-mode light) or RFOptimizer (--opt-mode heavy).
+pdb2reaction scan performs a staged, bond-length–driven scan using an MLIP backend (UMA by default) and harmonic restraints.
+At each step, the temporary targets are updated, restraint wells are applied, and the structure is relaxed with LBFGS (--opt-mode grad) or RFOptimizer (--opt-mode hess).

 For XYZ/GJF inputs, --ref-pdb supplies a reference PDB topology while keeping XYZ coordinates, enabling format-aware PDB/GJF output conversion.